Physical Activity for Weight Loss

 People who are overweight or obese often have other health problems and may be afraid or find it difficult to exercise.
 These people can still exercise safely.

-- Talk with your doctor or a physical therapist about how your condition limits your exercise and bothers you while exercising.
+- Talk with your doctor or a physical therapist about how your condition limits your exercise and bothers you while you exercise.
 He or she will be able to help you find other types of exercise.

 - If you have coronary artery disease, you may need someone to monitor your exercise.
 Many hospitals have special programs in this case.
 For more information, see the topic Cardiac Rehabilitation.